-(Ibid.: 251-252)
+Ibid.: 251-252

-I am pushing it a little, but I do not think that I am overplaying it when I say that Revans' approach, in talking about taking experience seriously and sharing narratives of practice in a learning community with a view to making sense of what might be going on and deciding on a next step, is not a million miles away from what I found myself doing on the DMan and it is very similar to what I find myself doing on a daily basis when working with groups of managers as a leader of leadership development programmes.
-Indeed, I'd be comfortable with either of the above quotations as descriptors for what we find ourselves doing during the Community Meeting element of MSOL.

-If we count taking experience seriously as similarity one, then for me, there are three more major similarities and one glaring difference between Revans' (original) philosophy and a complexity approach to working with groups.
-The second similarity is that Revans is evangelical in his conviction that management is not a science.
-He quotes extensively from an article by Badawy, who argues that:
+I am pushing it a little, but I don't think that I am overplaying it when I say that Revans' approach - taking experience seriously; sharing narratives of practice in a learning community; making sense of what might be going on; deciding on a next step - is not a million miles away from what I find myself doing when working with groups of managers.
+Indeed, if I count 'taking experience seriously' as the first similarity between Revans' original thinking and my current practice, then for me, there are three more major similarities and one stark difference.
+The second similarity stems from the fact that Revans is evangelical in his conviction that management is not a science.
+In one publication (Revans, 1980), he quotes extensively from an article by Badawy, who argues that: